Legal Oracle

 The governance-controlled feed that supplies PCL with up-to-date regulatory parameters — without touching the policy engine itself.

 Regulations change.
 Travel-Rule thresholds shift, sanctions lists update, jurisdictional rules evolve.
 Maroo separates the policy engine (PCL — stable, rarely changes) from the parameter supply (Legal Oracle — updated as laws and regulations evolve).
 New regulatory requirements are absorbed by adding a parameter — or, at most, registering a new PolicyTemplate — without touching chain core code.
-The Legal Oracle's authority to update parameters is itself governance-controlled, with multi-signature and threshold-key safeguards.
+The Legal Oracle's authority to update parameters is itself governance-controlled — every change is visible on-chain and auditable.

 What flows through the Legal Oracle